THE BEST POWER METER 2023

-I realize I’m taking a risk in speaking for all of my fellow roadies with that last, italicized statement.
+I realize I’m taking a risk in speaking for all of my fellow roadies with that last italicized statement.
 Note that I’m not talking about pro or Cat 1 and 2 road racers or time trialists, triathletes, track cyclists, or their personal coaches.
-But frankly, I think there are probably a lot of things that are more important to their training and performance, even for them, than these small differences between the best power meters.
+But frankly, I think there are probably many things that are more important to their training and performance, even for them, than these small differences between the best power meters.

 There are differences in battery life, another performance measure, and how you recharge or replace your battery, a feature more than a measure.
 There are also some differences in reliability.
 I’ll say more about these things in the reviews below.

 This is probably as good a time as any to remind you that you want to zero-offset nearly every power meter at the beginning of each ride and certainly when you transfer it between bikes regardless of the type of you are using.
 If you don’t, there’s no guarantee that it will read your power consistently.

 It’s easy.
 Put your bike outside in the temperature you’ll start your riding in while you put on your shoes, gloves, etc. Turn on your head unit, move cranks or pedals into the prescribed horizontal or vertical position, and push the zero-offset button on your head unit or let it calibrate automatically if your can do that.
 Within a few seconds, the zero-offset is done and start your ride.

-Acceptance has been realized: Once thought to principally benefit high-level racers, cycling power meters are now accepted as standard equipment by those who want to train better, ride faster, manage their efforts more efficiently, and do inside rides on Zwift.
+Acceptance has been realized: Once thought to only benefit high-level racers, cycling power meters are now accepted as standard equipment by those who want to train better, ride faster, manage their efforts more efficiently, and do inside rides on Zwift.
+That means serious amateur cyclists like you and me.